It seems we’re flying through 2021 as fast as we closed out 2020, so let’s do a quick check-in.

-Resolutions get a bad rep. People throw out blanket statements about how they want to work harder, get healthy, or read more.
-Then, come the second week of January, these ideals get tossed to the wayside.
+You see, it’s excuses like this that give resolutions get a bad rep. People throw out blanket statements about how they want to work harder, get healthy, or read more.
+Then, come the end of January, and these ideals already get tossed to the wayside.
 In fact, only 9% of people actually follow through with their New Year’s resolutions.

 And, we know why.
 It’s not that the resolutions themselves are unobtainable.
 It’s that we don’t sit down and define the steps we need to take to reach our intended outcomes.
 We try to will our way into better habits.

 Companies labeled by McKinsey & Co as customer-centric rally around customer outcomes above all else.
-And every customer experience outcome is measured, shared, and tied to individual performance assessments along the way.
-These customer-first orgs take steps forward each day to improve their outcomes, tying everything they do back to the CX they deliver.
+And, every customer experience outcome is measured, shared, and tied to individual performance along the way.
+These customer-first orgs take steps forward each day to improve their outcomes, tying everything they do back to the experience they deliver.

-As you run headfirst into 2020, we’re walking through an action plan to define your call center performance goals and the experience you want to deliver.
+As you keep flying through 2021, we’re walking through an action plan to focus on your call center performance goals and take actionable steps to reach them.
 And, we’re giving you five steps to build a strategy that gets you there, day-by-day.

-Step 1: Set your end customer experience goals and objectives using the GOST model
+Step 1: Set your customer experience goals and objectives using the GOST model

 Pinpoint broad, outcome-based goals specific to your company’s mission and vision.